LimeLight’s Website Development & Testing Process

 • Designed a style guide and high fidelity mockups for the website

-Our Approach to Development
+Our approach to development

 When it comes to the Development & Testing phase of a website, our overall goal is to take what has been approved in the Content & Design phase and build it into a CMS (Content Management System).
 A CMS allows you to take control of the management of your website’s content over the long term – giving you a wide degree of flexibility to make changes even after the initial website development has been completed.
 We typically recommend WordPress as a CMS platform to our customers, but work in a wide variety of others, including HubSpot, DotNetNuke, Drupal, SiteCore, Netlify, and ExpressionEngine.